maelstrom-rs/maelstrom/README.md

 1. Performance, both in terms of scale and minimal resources.
 2. From scratch design, no legacy architecture decisions.
-3. Support for embedded or clustered deployment (configurable storage engine, e.g. Postgres, Sled, TiKV).
+3. Support for embedded (Raspi, Jetson Nano, etc.) or clustered deployment with configurable storage engine (e.g. Postgres, Sqlite, Sled, etc.).
 4. First-class e2e encryption and p2p support (as Matrix.org works towards a direction).
 5. Designed for not only chat, but decentralized IoT use cases as well.
 6. SOCKS5 Proxy support to enable .onion homeservers ([Relevant Synapse Issue](https://github.com/matrix-org/synapse/issues/7088))